DanielBoxer/BlenDir/README.md

 - Automatically [generate](#generate-folder-structure-files-from-existing-directories) folder structures or make them from scratch
 - Add functionality with [keywords](#keywords)

-Easily browse your saved folder structures:
+- Easily browse your saved folder structures

 ![Browse](docs/browse.PNG)

 ### Bookmarks

-Add local and global folder bookmarks.
+- Add local and global folder bookmarks.
 Selecting a bookmark will open it in the default OS file browser

 ![Bookmarks](docs/bookmarks.PNG)

 ### References Menu

-Quickly open your project references with a pie menu
+- Quickly open your project references with a pie menu

 ![References](docs/references.PNG)

 ### Auto Save Image Renders

-Automatically save image renders to your render folder
+- Automatically save image renders to your render folder

 ![Auto Save Image](https://user-images.githubusercontent.com/65575771/172444114-f999af6f-bfbc-4aad-9d0d-56bb9e1d1737.gif)

 ### Animation Frames Folders

-When an animation is rendered, a subfolder will be automatically created in the render folder for the frames of the animation
+- When an animation is rendered, a subfolder will be automatically created in the render folder for the frames of the animation

 ![Animation Folders](https://user-images.githubusercontent.com/65575771/172444538-713edd96-4969-4d76-bd6e-bf8c1cd42407.gif)

 ### Keywords

-Add keywords to program the folder structure generator and add extra features to your folder structures!
+- Add keywords to program the folder structure generator and add extra features to your folder structures!

   - `*B` Move the Blender file to this folder
   - `*F` Replaced with the current Blender file name
   - `*D` Replaced with the current date
   - `*X` `*Y` `*Z` Replaced with input from the preferences
   - `*M` Bookmark this folder.
 This will add the folder to the `Bookmarks` pie menu for this project only
   - `*R` Mark this folder as the reference folder.
 All files added to this folder will show up in the `References` pie menu
   - `*O` Set the animation output path to this folder.
 This will also be used to automatically save image renders.

 ### Keymap

-Use shortcuts to make creating folders even quicker
+- Use shortcuts to make creating folders even quicker

 ![Keymap](docs/keymap.PNG)

-- Create Folders: Start BlenDir without having to open the sidebar
-- Bookmarks: Open the folder bookmarks pie menu
-- References: Open the references pie menu

 ## Setup Instructions